zeroc-ice/ice/csharp/README.md

 msbuild msbuild\ice.proj /t:BuildDist
 ```

-The `BuildNet45`, `BuildNet45Dist`, `BuildNetStandard` and `BuildNetStandardDist` targets
+The `Net45Build`, `Net45BuildDist`, `NetStandardBuild` and `NetStandardBuildDist`
-allow you to build assemblies only for the .NET Framework 4.5 or .NET Standard 2.0,
+targets allow you to build assemblies only for the .NET Framework 4.5 or .NET Standard 2.0,
 with or without the test suite.

 The iceboxnet and test applications target `netcoreapp3.0` when using Visual Studio 2019 and